-I’m currently working in a rural Paediatric HDU in Kenya, and removed from the incredibly high-level (and free) health care we can access in Australia.
+I’m working in a rural Paediatric HDU in Kenya, removed from the incredibly high-level (and free) health care we can access in Australia.
 I’m reminded that while we see and treat many sick children each day in our tiered healthcare system in Australia, the children we treat are the tip of an enormous global child health iceberg.

 Just like that feeling of starting your internship or your first ward shift as a registrar, I anticipated the first few weeks working here to be an adjustment.
 But what I hadn’t quite prepared myself for – despite a decade working in development economics and community health projects across East and West Africa – was the incredibly, unjustifiably and unfairly high child mortality rates.

 Almost six million children worldwide die before their 6th birthday each year.
 That’s 16,000 children dying prematurely every day – 680 every hour – or 12 perishing every single second.
-The vast majority of these deaths are completely preventable.
+The vast majority of these deaths are entirely preventable.
 And for no reason aside from a geographic lottery, a child who is unlucky enough to enter the world from the womb of a mother living in sub-Saharan Africa is 15 times more likely to be one of those mortality statistics than a child in Australia.

 While we are fortunate to consider a clinical trial enrolment or the latest immunotherapy for a child presenting with malignancy in Australia, an intermittent supply of pethidine is all that is available here to palliate a child presenting with simple leukaemia.